5 Key Strategies to improve the recruitment process

 Contrary to the above-mentioned points, a weak recruitment process costs the organization several times.
 It is estimated that nearly three-in-four employers are affected by a poor hire.

-On average, companies tend to lose $14,900 on every bad hire.
-Bad hires can result in a 32% drop in employee morale and a 36% drop in productivity, according to research.
+On average, companies tend to lose $14,900 on every bad hire, according to the Career Builder Survey.
+LinkedIn reports that bad hires can result in a 32% drop in employee morale and a 36% drop in productivity, according to research.

 Only a recruiter can empathize with another’s predicament when hiring candidates.
 A grueling process with a ton of background work is put into the seemingly simple hiring activity.